Mahin556/git/git-intro.md

 git config --global init.defaultBranch main git config --global color.ui auto #set automatic command line coloring for Git for easy reviewing

+git diff #Shows differences between the working directory and the staging area git diff --staged (or --cached) #Shows differences between the staging area and the last commit.

+git blame <file_path>  #show what changed in file, who changed and when